This newly funded startup wants to help women gauge their reproductive health a lot sooner in life

 The vast difference in price owes to economies of scale, says Vechery.
 Because there are just 500 infertility clinics in the U.S. and roughly 6,000 endocrinologists — just 2,000 of which are focused on reproductive health — the cost of individual testing has been prohibitively high.
 Modern Fertility, meanwhile, has “systems and tech and integrations that support a high volume of tests” conducted at the same time, she says, explaining that with volume comes discounted pricing.

 Modern Fertility is not analyzing its customers’ hormones.
-It is using Quest Diagnostics, the 50-year-old, publicly traded clinical laboratory company.
+It is using all CLIA-certified labs, including Quest Diagnostics, the 50-year-old, publicly traded clinical laboratory company.
 “We’re not making new instruments,” says Vechery.
 “Our differentiation is in access and the information that we provide to women.”

 In fact, Modern Fertility is billing itself as more of an educational company than anything else.
 While it will tell consumers about nine hormone levels related to ovarian reserves and overall reproductive health — which can be important, especially when it comes to considerations around egg freezing — much of what it offers is related to content based on peer-reviewed studies about menopause and when women typically start to lose their fertility.